Introduction

 Additional Components:

-• EC2 Instances: The underlying virtual servers that make up the cluster nodes.
+- EC2 Instances: EC2 Instances are the underlying virtual servers that make up the cluster nodes.
 EMR allows you to choose instance types with varying configurations (CPU, memory, storage) to meet specific workload requirements.

-• Amazon S3: Often used as the primary storage for the cluster data lake.
+- Amazon S3: AWS S3 is often used as the primary storage for the cluster data lake.
 EMR provides an S3-compatible file system (EMRFS) for easy access to data stored in S3 buckets.

 Choosing the Right Node Mix